 Drawings in the wake of Romanticism

-NEW; auction international, presentation of 14 drawings by Gallery Ludwig Trossaert, Belgium
+Present : internet selling of several drawings by Gallery Ludwig Trossaert, Belgium.

 Washed ink drawings with pastel and acrylic paint on paper